 A Greenport oysterman returns from a train trip to Colorado with an appreciation for the local spirits.

-Memories of the @bluepointbrewing #caskfest. #latergram #longisland #craftbeer #libeer A photo posted by Beer Loves Long Island (@beerloveslongisland) on Apr 15, 2015 at 5:51am…
+View this post on Instagram Memories of the @bluepointbrewing #caskfest. #latergram #longisland #craftbeer #libeer A post shared by Beer Loves Long Island (@beerloveslongisland) on…

 This merlot, chardonnay and riesling blend “provides very interesting flavors on the palate.”